armenic/multiple-choice/README.md

 ## TODO

-- announce final score
-- switch to 1 based indexing for shuffled options
+- use 1 based indexing for shuffled options
 - compile into executable for easy distribution
 -